gogamarra/SIEM-SplunkMonitoring/README.md

 - ////////**Determine a baseline of normal activity**////////

-- The baseline of normal activity is between 0 and 23 events per hour based on the timeframe history of the logged events which is approximately 35 hours.
+- The baseline of normal activity is between 0 and 23 events per hour based on the timeframe history of the logged events, which is approximately 35 hours.
 - The minimum brute-force activity for this incident was 34 events per hour.
 This leaves a gap of 23-33 events that could be either normal activity or malicious in future activity.
-A hacker could potentially use rates of events in the gap window to mask themselves from detection.
+A hacker could potentially use “rates of events” in the gap window to mask themselves from detection.
 Given that both future normal and malicious activity could have an unknown statistical deviation +/-, the alert threshold should be set to 28, the midpoint of the gap window.
-If we could obtain more historical files to determine what is “normal”, this threshold could be revised.
+If we could obtain more historical files to determine what is “normal”, the threshold could be revised.

 - ////////**Create and email alert to check threshold hourly**////////